-The Swapper combines elements of puzzle games and the 2D side scrolling open world aesthetics of a Metroidvania game.
-Me talking about this game in the same breath as the likes of Super Metroid and Castlevania: Symphony of the Night may make the game sound exciting, but even with the inclusion of semi-open world, it doesn’t even come close to matching the quality of the aforementioned examples.
+The Swapper combines elements of puzzle games and the 2D side-scrolling open-world aesthetics of a Metroidvania game.
+Me talking about this game in the same breath as the likes of Super Metroid and Castlevania: Symphony of the Night may make the game sound exciting, but even with the inclusion of a semi-open world, it doesn’t even come close to matching the quality of the aforementioned examples.

 Graphics – 10/10

-The most praise I can offer this game is in its visuals; they are more or less flawless.
+The most praise I can offer The Swapper is in its visuals; they are more or less flawless.
 There are no graphical glitches, the design of the settings is wonderfully unique and the attention to detail on the developer’s part is staggering.
-There is also very effective use of textures such as lighting and shadows to add to the overall atmosphere of the game.
-Though it isn’t a survival horror, there is a heightened sense of urgency throughout that perhaps the player will feel in a much more different way than in the likes of Resident Evil 4 or Silent Hill.
-The game’s visual concept does draw similarities with Dead Space in it’s character designs, but there are plenty more differences to make it stand out in at least this sense.
+There is also a very effective use of textures such as lighting and shadows to add to the overall atmosphere of the game.
+Though it isn’t survival horror, there is a heightened sense of urgency throughout that perhaps the player will feel in a much more different way than in the likes of Resident Evil 4 or Silent Hill.
+The game’s visual concept does draw similarities with Dead Space in its character designs, but there are plenty more differences to make it stand out in at least this sense.

 Gameplay – 5/10